Struggling JJB Sports puts itself up for sale

-LONDON, Aug 30 (Reuters) - Struggling British sports goods retailer JJB Sports Plc put itself up for sale on Thursday, issuing a dismal statement which warned investors that their shares may be worthless.
+LONDON (Reuters) - Struggling British sports goods retailer JJB Sports Plc JJB.L put itself up for sale on Thursday, issuing a dismal statement which warned investors that their shares may be worthless.

 Directors of the Wigan-based company, which throughout 2012 has been rocked by funding issues, falling sales and stiff competition, said they did not believe that the company would be able to raise the new funds required to stage a turnaround.